 One of the commitments of longevity is to get involved with your community.
 While this can mean spending time with friends and neighbors, your family is a community that you are involved with every day.
 Research shows that having the whole family together during meals can increase children’s self-esteem and improve school success.
 There is also evidence that children tend to choose healthier meal options when they eat at home.
-Mealtime can also offer a place where family members come together and checks -in, which can give you a good idea of how everyone is doing.
+Mealtime can also offer a place where family members come together and check-in, which can give you a good idea of how everyone is doing.

 1. Plan and Prep